romashovdmitry/pycab_django_v/README.md

 # Value of project

-Project is created for improving English vocabulary by saving new words with definitions and training by random dispatching in Telegram Bot.
-Core of project consist of Django routes, PostgreSQL and Telegram Bot.
+The project aims to enhance English vocabulary by saving new words with definitions and facilitating training through random dispatching in a Telegram Bot.
+The core of the project revolves around Django routes, PostgreSQL, and the Telegram Bot.

-It's better for more understanding to watch video in link bellow:
+To gain a better understanding of the project, you can watch a screencast of the working project by following the link below:

 [ScreenCast of working project](https://www.youtube.com/watch?v=Kjbo7WEAOno)

-## Stack of technologies:
+## Technology Stack:

+The project utilizes the following technologies:

 - SQL commands, PostgreSQL, Django ORM
 - Telegram API
 - JSON, requests (python HTTP library)
-- regular expressions
+- Regular expressions
 - Django, Django-packages, Jinja syntax
-- formatting strings
+- Formatting strings
-- Redis as message-broker for Celery
+- Redis as a message-broker for Celery
-- network knowledge, like WebHook, SSH for testing
+- Network knowledge, such as WebHooks and SSH for testing
 - HTML, Bootstrap, CSS
 - Hashing
-- OOP
+- Object-Oriented Programming (OOP)
 - Docker
+- Deploy on remote machine, Nginx to proxy requests, webhooks
+- CI/CD with GitHub Actions

 # How To Run on local machine